yradchen/DomTraverser/Readme.md

 # Dom Traverser - JS library for easy DOM traversing and manipulation

 Dom Traverser is a jQuery inspired library that allows for easy manipulation of the DOM.
 This light-weight library allows for making ajax requests, event handling, and manipulating the DOM.
-Dom Traverser uses native DOM API that is built into every browser, ensuring functionality.
+Dom Traverser ensures functionality by using native browser DOM API that is built into every browser.

 ### [Live DomTraverser Demo](https://yradchen.github.io/DomTraverser/)